wilsonliaows/docs/workato-concepts.md

 *Newly created Zendesk organization Sattei Winery*

 ## Connections
 For a recipe to communicate with apps via actions and triggers, it has to be authorized to interact with apps.
 This authorization is referred to as a **connection**.
 Connections are not tied to a recipe - a single connection can be used by multiple recipes.
-You can read more about connections [here](/connections.md).
+You can read more about app connections [here](/connections.md).

 ![Connections](/assets/images/workato-concepts/connections.png)
 *Salesforce and Zendesk connections from the recipe view*

 ## Jobs
 Each time there is a trigger event, the actions in the recipe are executed.
 The entire flow of each trigger event through the recipe is called a **job**.
 Jobs can be successful (when actions are executed successfully), or have errors (when an action results in an error).
 When an error is encountered, subsequent actions are not executed.
+You can read more about jobs [here](/recipes/jobs.md).

 ## Jobs report
 The job report gives a high-level summary of the all the trigger events processed by the recipe.
 The entire flow of each trigger event through the recipe is called a job.

 Information such as date, time processed and job IDs, can be found here.
 From this jobs history page, users can view more detailed information about a job by clicking on it.

-You can read more about job reports [here](/recipes/jobs-report.md).
+You can read more about job reports [here](/recipes/jobs.md#jobs-report).

 ![Jobs history](/assets/images/workato-concepts/jobs-history.png)
 *Jobs report page*

 ## Job details
 The job details page provides step-by-step input/output details of a single trigger event as it is processed by the recipe.
 This page is useful for troubleshooting recipes as users are able to view the data passed into each step and the resultant output returned after each step was executed.
-You can read more about jobs and job details [here](recipes/jobs.md).
+You can read more about job details [here](recipes/jobs.md#job-details).

 ![Job details page](/assets/images/workato-concepts/job-details-page.gif)
 *Job details page showing the syncing of Salesforce account Myers Brewery to Zendesk*